Accelerated Bachelors/Master's Program Procedures

 Once the ABM Request Form is approved, the advisor issues an ABM Permit to the student so that he or she may register for a graduate-level course.
 Students without permits will receive a level restriction block from registering for graduate courses.

 Once the ABM Request Form is submitted the Registrar’s Office will confirm receipt and approval with the Graduate School.
-The Registrar’s Office may grant the student an ABM Permit for registration if one has not yet been granted.

 Step Four – Grading the ABM Student

 Upon registration to the graduate-level course, the undergraduate-level course equivalent will be added to the student record and appear as 'in progress' until the end of the term.
 Upon completion of the course, standard grades and credit hours will be applied to the graduate-level course, and a grade of 'S' (Satisfactory) or 'U' (Unsatisfactory) will be applied to the undergraduate-level equivalent course.
+If at any time the student withdraws from the graduate-level ABM course, receiving a ‘W’ (Withdrawal) grade, a ‘W’ will also be applied to the undergraduate-level equivalent course.